akatoff/AviaTickets/README.md

 * static library to integrate with search engine server;
 * template project with user interface.

-You may choose to use our ready template project or build your own flight search based on Aviasales iOS SDK library.
+You may choose to use our ready template project or build your own flight search based on Aviasales/JetRadar iOS SDK library.
 To track sales and get paid, link your app with our affiliate network — [Travelpayouts.com](http://www.travelpayouts.com/).

 Learn more and complete integration with [Aviasales iOS SDK Documentation](https://github.com/KosyanMedia/Aviasales-iOS-SDK/wiki/Aviasales-SDK-Documentation).
 <br>Learn more about earnings in [Travelpayouts FAQ](http://support.travelpayouts.com/entries/23225382-Commission-and-payments).